Chapter 4

 God, heaven's glorious Commander, was touched with pity for the fallen

-world rose up before Him.
-But divine love had conceived a plan whereby man
+lost world rose up before Him.
+But divine love had conceived a plan

-might be redeemed.
-The broken law of God demanded the life of the sinner.
+whereby man might be redeemed.
+The broken law of God demanded the life

 Before the

-the result with an intensity of interest that words cannot express.
-Long
+awaited the result with an intensity of interest that words cannot

-continued was that mysterious communing--"the counsel of peace"
+express.
+Long continued was that mysterious communing--"the counsel of

-(Zechariah 6:13) for the fallen sons of men.
-The plan of salvation had
+peace" (Zechariah 6:13) for the fallen sons of men.
+The plan of

-been laid before the creation of the earth; for Christ is "the Lamb
+salvation had been laid before the creation of the earth; for Christ is

-slain from the foundation of the world" (Revelation 13:8); yet it was
+"the Lamb slain from the foundation of the world" (Revelation 13:8); yet

-a struggle, even with the King of the universe, to yield up His Son to die
+it was a struggle, even with the King of the universe, to yield up His

-for the guilty race.
-But "God so loved the world, that He gave His
+Son to die for the guilty race.
+But "God so loved the world, that He

-only-begotten Son, that whosoever believeth in Him should not perish, but
+gave His only-begotten Son, that whosoever believeth in Him should not

-have everlasting life."
+perish, but have everlasting life."
 John 3:16.
-Oh, the mystery of redemption! the
+Oh, the mystery of

-love of God for a world that did not love Him!
-Who can know the depths of
+for a world that did not love Him!
+Who can know the depths of that love

-that love which "passeth knowledge"?
-Through endless ages
+which "passeth knowledge"?
+Through endless ages immortal minds, seeking

 God was to be

-Corinthians 5:19.
-Man had become so degraded by sin that it was impossible
+5:19.
+Man had become so degraded by sin that it was impossible for him,

-for him, in himself, to come into harmony with Him whose nature is purity
+in himself, to come into harmony with Him whose nature is purity and

-and goodness.
-But Christ, after having redeemed man from the condemnation
+goodness.
+But Christ, after having redeemed man from the condemnation of

 repentance toward God and faith in Christ the fallen children of Adam